HomeTeacher TrainingOur Spiritual GuideHomeGlobal CommunityBookstoreAbout Us

 JimJim Nelson, M.A., MAT, holds two Masters Degrees in Teaching and Counseling Psychology and has over 35 years of experience as a teacher, therapist and consulting psychologist.
 He helps emotionally disturbed youth at the Anoka-Hennipen School District and has a private counseling practice.
 He is a member of the Who’s Who of American Teachers and was the first recipient of the Medtronic’s Outstanding Teacher Award.
 Jim has taught yoga and meditation for decades, and is Vice President of the North American Region for AHYMSIN—an international non-profit organization dedicated to non-violence, and spreading the teachings of the Himalayan Tradition.

-She lives with her husband in Atlantic Highlands, NJ where she teaches Hatha and Meditation at several locations near the Jersey Shore.
+She lives with her husband in Atlantic Highlands, NJ where she teaches Hatha & Meditation at several locations near the Jersey Shore.

 training